Luming-L/NGG/assembly_programmes/Canu.md

 Canu don't require parameter adjustment (the threshold to filter repetitive k-mers) and achieve high sensitivity (when the threshold is low it is not sensitive) and maintains high positive predictive value (high threshold causes false positive) with no added runtime or memory penalty (Checking overlaps in case of false positive will increase runtime and memory penalty).

 Best overlap graph
-Canu was a variant of the greedy "Best overlap graph" (BOG)
+Canu was a variant of the greedy "Best overlap graph" (BOG) algorithm Only load the "bet"
 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTcwMTQ1OTM2LC0xODMxNzMzNjgxLDE4OT
-Q2NjE3MTAsNTMxOTE0MzM4LDM1MDE4NzQ5NywxMDcyMjY2NzE0
-LDIwNTkwNzIxMjIsLTk1MTE0Njk2MCwtMTM0MTMwMTQ0OSwtMT
-U4OTA2MzUwMCwxNjgzOTkyMTQ2LC0zMDgzMTFdfQ==
+eyJoaXN0b3J5IjpbOTAwMDIyOTMsLTcwMTQ1OTM2LC0xODMxNz
+MzNjgxLDE4OTQ2NjE3MTAsNTMxOTE0MzM4LDM1MDE4NzQ5Nywx
+MDcyMjY2NzE0LDIwNTkwNzIxMjIsLTk1MTE0Njk2MCwtMTM0MT
+MwMTQ0OSwtMTU4OTA2MzUwMCwxNjgzOTkyMTQ2LC0zMDgzMTFd
+fQ==
 -->